dustinpfister/blog_posts/_posts/threejs-camera-move.md

 In this section I will be starting out with a basic threejs example that has to do with moving a camera by way of an animation loop.
 So nothing major or fancy here, just a kind of hello world when it comes to moving a camera.
 If this sort of thing is new to you in general with front end javaScript you might want to start out looking into the [request animation frame](/2018/03/13/js-request-animation-frame/) method in client side javaScrit alone.

 I started out with just making an instance of the perspective camera like always when it comes to most typical projects.
 After that I want to have a scene with a gird helper, a renderer, and a mesh object to have something to look at other than the grid helper.
 I can then set a new position for the camera by just calling the set method of the Vetor3 instance as the value of the position property of the camerae.
 When doing so I often will also want to use the look at method of the camera also to make sure that the camera is also looking in the direction that I want at the new position.

+I then have the main app loop in which I will be moving the camera over time, and this is where things can get at least a little involved when it comes to moving a camera this way.

 ```js
 (function () {